 Stemming from such elitism are academic titles.
-They’re traditional and celebrate accomplishment—but are they really needed?
+They’re traditional and celebrate individual accomplishment—but are they really needed?
 We learn nothing from them.
 Worse, they introduce inequalities between people.
 Here’s why.

 The language of a high society

 Ancient Greek scholars developed the idea of a university over the course of centuries.
-At the Old Academy, a society founded by Plato in 4th century BC for individuals with common interests in philosophical subjects, knowledge was shared through lectures, seminars, and simple dialogue.
+At the Old Academy, a society founded by Plato in 4th century BC for people with common interest in philosophical subjects, knowledge was shared through lectures, seminars, and simple dialogue.
 This exhibited an important, progressive distinction from the inner learning of an individual: it was necessary for people to come together as peers and, by engaging with each other, corroborate ideas.
 Knowledge was acquired through observation and exchange.

 Such schools were sanctioned by monasteries and cathedrals under the Roman Empire.
-Later a handful schools rose to prominence around Europe, such as those in Bologna and Paris, claiming excellence and fostering perceptions of prestige and inspiring the development of many more institutions around Europe.
+Later a handful of schools rose to prominence around Europe, such as those in Bologna and Paris, claiming excellence and fostering perceptions of prestige and inspiring the development of many more institutions around Europe.

 ‘Doctor’ (‘Dr.’ or ‘Dr’) was derived from a Latin verb ‘docere’, meaning ‘to teach’, and is, thus, fully academic at its roots.
 Historically, it denoted that the individual was qualified to teach at a university.
 ‘Professor’ (‘Prof.’) denotes something similar to ‘Doctor’ but commonly with elevated status.
-Both are officially-recognised personal titles.
+Both are officially recognised personal titles.

 Today, to be classed as an academic ‘Doctor’, a learned individual must successfully complete a doctorate-level degree with the approval of their peers.
-A medical ‘Doctor’, meanwhile, must obtain a formally-recognised medical degree and demonstrate competence academically and clinically.
+A medical ‘Doctor’, meanwhile, must obtain a formally recognised medical degree and demonstrate competence academically and clinically.